Kingemmy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp
-Write a script that changes the group owner to school for the file hello
+Write a script that changes the group owner to school for the file hello chown 'vincent' chgrp 'staff'
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory